-This is due not only to the fact that the dust particles have jagged edges, but also because of their electrostatic charge.
+This is due not only to the fact that the dust particles have jagged edges but also because of their electrostatic charge.
 On the dayside of the Moon, ultraviolet radiation from the Sun causes electrons to be lost by the upper layers of dust, giving it a net positive charge.
-Around the poles and the dark side, solar plasma causes the regolith to pick up electrons, giving it a net negative charge.
+Around the poles and the dark side, the solar plasma causes the regolith to pick up electrons, giving it a net negative charge.

 As a result, this dust not only posing a significant threat to machinery that has moving parts (like radiators), but it also can interfere with electronics by building up electrostatic charges.
 To address this, NASA researchers have developed an advanced coating that could be used on everything from the ISS and spacecraft to satellites and spacesuits.

 The coating was developed by Goddard technologists Vivek Dwivedi and Mark Hasegawa as part of NASA’s Dynamic Response of the Environments at Asteroids, the Moon, and moons of Mars (DREAM2) program.
-The coating consists of atomic layers of titanium oxide, which is applied to dry pigments of paints using a method known as advanced technology called atomic layer deposition.
+The coating consists of atomic layers of titanium oxide, which is applied to dry pigments of paints using a method known as atomic layer deposition.